 Schizophrenia requires lifelong treatment through medication, therapy, or a combination of both.
 Remember that treatment shouldn’t be halted, even when symptoms have subsided.
-A psychiatrist experienced in treating schizophrenia will be able to best guide individualized treatment plans.
+An in-person or online psychiatrist experienced in treating schizophrenia will be able to best guide individualized treatment plans.
 If you or someone you know is experiencing symptoms of schizophrenia, make sure you look into treatment options as soon as symptoms start showing, as early detection can reduce the severity of symptoms.

 There are a variety of treatment options for schizophrenia, including several types of therapy and medication.